citp/privacy-policy-historical/f/fu/ful/fuller.edu.md

 This privacy policy covers key forms on the Fuller Seminary web site.
 Should you need to correct or update data you submitted on any form, opt-out of the submitted form, or have questions regarding a particular form, the following contacts are provided, identified with their online form:

 **Admissions Online Application Forms**
-Fuller Theological Seminary uses "CollegeNet" for its online admission application process.
-In addition to this privacy policy covering the online application form, you should consult the privacy policy of "CollegeNet" for additional information about privacy protection from this vendor used by Fuller.
+Fuller Theological Seminary uses "Salesforce" and "FormAssembly" for its online application for admission processes.
+In addition to this privacy policy covering the online application form, you should consult the privacy policy of "Salesforce" and "FormAssembly" for additional information about privacy protection from these vendors used by Fuller.
 Office of Admissions, [admissions@fuller.edu](mailto:adm-intake@fuller.edu), 626-584-5400
 ---
 **Alumni Personal Information Form**